Ensure Uniformity Across Documents with Templates

 Good news!
 When your organisation activates the **CMS product**, Comm.care automatically creates a set of essential templates for you.
 This means you can start creating professional, structured documents right away without having to build templates from scratch.

-As soon as you activate CMS (through signup or the Credit Information modal), the system will set up these ready-to-use templates for you:
+As soon as you activate CMS (during signup or via the Credit Information modal), the system will set up these ready-to-use templates for you:

 - **Personal Plan** - Perfect for documenting participant goals and care plans